dandiez/cattails-wildwood-story-insights/_wiki_contents/items/Unidentified Curio.md

 What could this strange novelty item be?
 Bring it to the curio identification table in the Museum to identify it.

-Can be sold: True

-Sell Price: 10 Mews

-Sell Price: 0 Mole Cash
+## main properties

 Rarity: Rare

+Item uid: Unidentified Curio

 Sorting priority: 99901

-Item uid: Unidentified Curio
+## economics

+Sell value: 10 Mews, 0 Mole Cash

 # Map regions